About Uinta County

 Courts & Case Records

 Uinta County is served by the Ninth Judicial District Court of Wyoming, which handles felony criminal cases, civil matters over jurisdictional amounts, divorce and family law cases, probate matters, and appeals from lower courts.
-The District Court is located at the Uinta County Courthouse, 225 9th Street, Evanston, WY 82930, and can be reached at (307) 783-0441.
+Uinta County Court is located at Uinta County Courthouse, 225 9th Street, Evanston, WY 82930, and can be contacted through the office’s website.
 The court maintains both physical and increasingly digital case records.
 Circuit Court also operates in Uinta County, handling misdemeanor criminal cases, small claims up to $6,000, protection orders, and certain civil matters.

 - Fees for copies of court documents typically include $1.00 per page for standard copies and additional fees for certified copies, usually around $5.00 for certification plus per-page costs.

-- Online case searches may be available through the state judiciary website for case status and basic information, though comprehensive document access often requires in-person visits or formal written requests.
+- Online case searches may be available through the state judiciary website for case status and basic information, though full document access often requires in-person visits or formal written requests.

 Circuit Court shares the courthouse location with District Court.
 Municipal courts operate in Evanston and handle city ordinance violations, traffic citations, and other municipal matters within their respective jurisdictions.
 Wyoming's public access to court records is governed by the Wyoming Public Records Act (W.S.